barebox/barebox/Documentation/user/random.rst

   for cryptographic operations, so please use with caution.

 - The HWRNG framework is software that makes use of a special hardware feature on your CPU, SoC or motherboard.
-It can‘t provide any guarantee about cryptographic security of used HW.
+It can't provide any guarantee about cryptographic security of used HW.
 Please refer to vendor documentation and/or RNG certification.

 API